puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Uniconfig, cached applied configuration, data read

-Flow of reading structured (YANG model based) cached configuration (already applied to network) data for a device (regardless of its management protocol).
+Flow for reading structured (YANG-model based), cached configuration data (already applied to the network) for a device, regardless of its management protocol.
-The data is retrieved from in memory cache (or database if not available in memory).
+The data is retrieved from in-memory cache (or a database, if not available in memory).

-1. User sends HTTP GET REST request into Uniconfig
+1. The user sends an HTTP GET REST request to Uniconfig.
-    * URL needs to conform to models used for that specific device, whether standard models or vendor specific
+    * URL must conform to models used for that specific device, whether standard or vendor-specific models.
-    * URL needs to specify
+    * URL must specify the following:
-        * `topology=uniconfig` - to specify device cached in uniconfig
+        * `topology=uniconfig` - device cached in uniconfig
-        * `node=<nodeID>` - to specify which managed device
+        * `node=<nodeID>` - specific managed device
-        * `?content=nonconfig` - to specify only applied data must be read for a device (if not present, defaults to config == intent)
+        * `?content=nonconfig` - only applied data is read for a device (if not given, defaults to config == intent)
-2. Restconf component parses URL and validates against device specific YANG models
+2. Restconf component parses the URL and validates it against device-specific YANG models.
-3. An ad hoc uniconfig transaction is started
+3. An ad-hoc uniconfig transaction is started.
-    * Transactions can be started automatically by Uniconfig or controlled by the user
+    * Transactions can be started automatically by Uniconfig or controlled by the user.
-    * More information about transactions: [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model)
+    * For more information about transactions, see [Build and commit mode](../../uniconfig-operations/build-and-commit-model) or [Immediate commit model](../../uniconfig-operations/immediate-commit-model).
-4. Restconf invokes an asynchronous read from uniconfig core, but blocks until it completes
+4. Restconf invokes an asynchronous read from Uniconfig core, but blocks until it completes.
-5. Uniconfig core reads in-memory cached, already applied configuration (or loads latest version of data from database)
+5. Uniconfig core reads in-memory cached, already applied configuration (or loads the latest version of data from a database).
-    * This is typically a very quick operation, compared to when reading directly from device
+    * This is typically a quick operation compared to reading directly from a device.
-6. Restconf receives the data from Uniconfig core, serializes them into JSON and completes the request
+6. Restconf receives the data from Uniconfig core, serializes them into JSON and completes the request.
-7. Ad hoc transaction is closed
+7. The ad-hoc transaction is closed.

 ***Restconf example:***

-To get Loopback999 interface cached, intent configuration using IOS XR vendor models:
+To get Loopback999 interface cached intent configuration using IOS XR vendor models:
 ```
 GET http://localhost:8181/rests/data/network-topology:network-topology/topology=uniconfig/node=IOSXR/configuration/Cisco-IOS-XR-ifmgr-cfg:interface-configurations/interface-configuration=act,Loopback999?content=config
 ```

-To get Loopback999 interface cached, intent configuration using openconfig models for a device over CLI:
+To get Loopback999 interface cached intent configuration using openconfig models for a device over CLI:
 ```
 GET GET http://localhost:8181/rests/data/network-topology:network-topology/topology=uniconfig/node=IOS/configuration/frinx-openconfig-interfaces:interfaces/interface=Loopback999?content=config
 ```